|Lawrence, KS, United States|

-Posted by John Lee over 7 years ago
+Posted by John Lee about 8 years ago

 It still seems like a lot of people I talk to are blown away that spent coffee grounds are fine organic matter that provides a slow release fertilization while holding moisture and can thus be used to enrich and feed the soil of indoor plants, as well as outdoor.
 As a result, I would like to highlight a few simple things I do to reduce my footprint in the home I rent (and cannot alter.)

 As mentioned above, I feed my indoor plants with coffee grounds.
 No miracle grow plugs or any of this odd, indistinguishable stuff.
 All plants have crystals and rocks I've found at the bottom (5% or so of pot depth), with wood chips and leaves above (another 5% or so), then potting soil up to within an inch of the top for small pots and more for the larger.
 The potting soil was originally Foxfarm brand Ocean Forest and/or Happy Frog and has been recycled for a few years now.
 Other than coffee grounds, I add spent tea leaves, any dead leaves or branches from indoor plants, and the ash from my pipes when finished.
 Chop up the leaves etc. from time to time and voila!